 BMI does not necessarily reflect body fat distribution or describe the same degree of fatness in different population groups.

-Source: WHO 2000.
-Obesity: preventing and managing the global epidemic.
-Report of a WHO consultation.
-WHO technical report series 894.
-Geneva:WHO; National Health and Medical Research Council, Clinical Practice Guidelines for the Management of Overweight and Obesity in Adults, 2003.
+Source: National Health and Medical Research Council (NHMRC) 2013.
+Clinical Practice Guidelines for the Management of Overweight and Obesity in Adults.
+Canberra: NHMRC.

-For information on how to correctly measure your waist, visit the How to measure yourself page on the Australian Government’s Measure Up website.
+For information on how to correctly measure your waist, visit the National Heart Foundation website.

-As height and body composition are continually changing for children and adolescents, a separate classification of overweight and obesity for children is recommended based on age and sex.
+As height and body composition are continually changing for children and adolescents, a separate classification of overweight and obesity for children is used based on age and sex.